n3lbits/n3lbits/README.md

  ## What Else I'm Working on:

  Currently self learning pretty much everything.
 Lately my focus has been on:

+ - CTFs
- - Developing a static site to serve as a personal blog
+ - Trying to hack my way into a job
+ - Working on my personal site
  - Trying to expand on my very simple home lab with zero budget
  - Watching bad guys attack my honeypot and investigate source ips, file uploads, etc, primarily using Virus Total
- - Learning to set up Elastic Stack (at minimal to no cost) to ingest logs from my honeypot which is hosted on AWS (free tier)
+ - Learning to ingest logs from my honeypot which is hosted on AWS (free tier)
- - Setting up a Raspberry Pi to serve as an additional honeypot (what?
-I love honey)
+ - Setting up a Raspberry Pi to serve as an additional honeypot
+ - I'm really starting to love javascript
  - Other things, many other things...

 </div>